Aturberv/BreweryLife/README.md

 ```
 yarn install
-npm run update-breweries
-npm start
+yarn start
 ```

 Browse to [localhost:3000](localhost:3000) and enjoy!

-Getting an error while running `update-breweries`?
-See [below](#update-breweries).

 ## Overview

-[NYC Brewery Map](nycbrewerymap.com) is an entirely static site hosted in S3.
+[NYC Brewery Map](nycbrewerymap.com) is an entirely static site hosted on S3.
 All of the information displayed is scraped at build time and embedded into the App using webpack.

 ## Accounts